Hampden-Woodberry History and Landmarks

 Meadow Mill

-Baltimore industrialist William E. Hooper built Meadow Mill in 1877 during one of the most prosperous periods for industry in the Jones Falls Valley.
-Designed by architect Reuben Gladfelter, the structure represents the finest of Baltimore mill…
+Meadow Mill was built by industrialist William E. Hooper in 1877 during one of the most prosperous periods for industry in the Jones Falls Valley.
+Designed by architect Reuben Gladfelter, it represented the finest of Baltimore mill design.
+A striking belfry, landscaped paths, and tidy gardens signaled Hooper’s prominence among business leaders.

 Whitehall Cotton Mill